 Use your imagination.
 Look for potential holds and molds everywhere.
 I made some glass-smooth round holds by pouring resin into PETE soda bottles.
 The plastic was hard to peel off, so using the base of the bottle didn’t turn out so well, but the gradual curve of the shoulder of the bottle gave good results.
 I put a couple of these on a slab route at the local gym.
 Even sandblasted on top (below) they are a real test to stand on.
 “Old school 5.10” I call it.

 Pour resin-sand into the plastic of “blister pack” packaging.
 Interesting objects like fishing lures, pet toys, and decorative light bulbs are sometimes packaged this way.
 Drill the holds for screws.

 If you have access to a sandblasting machine – and who doesn’t these days? – use it to alter the surface texture.
-A couple layers of masking tape will protect areas you don’t want to etch, and allow you to create some interesting effects.
+A couple of layers of masking tape will protect areas you don’t want to etch and allow you to create some interesting effects.

 My preference for training routes is to make the handholds big and positive and the footholds small.
 Mounted on an overhanging panel, this combination will develop upper body stamina and body tension without tweaking your finger tendons.
 If the problem is too easy, make the feet more devious – don’t make the handholds crimpy.